thomas-legrand/mnist-classification/README.md

 On Amazon EC2, you can do this by updating the security group assigned to your VM.
 If running the service locally, please use `--host 127.0.0.1`.

+Please note that the service takes as input take as input a (28 * 28) array of pixels, each having values between 0 and 255 (included).
+I listed in the future work section the TODO of accepting images as a POST request.

 ### Making a test request

 You can make a test request to the service (from another machine or the same one) using the command line interface `test_service.py`: